mpytlik-intel/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/apps/pallet-defect-detection/docs/user-guide/get-started.md

     Payload for pipeline 'pallet_defect_detection' posted successfully.
 Response: "4b36b3ce52ad11f0ad60863f511204e2"
     ```

-    > **NOTE:** This would start the pipeline.
-We can view the inference stream on WebRTC by opening a browser and navigating to http://<HOST_IP>:8889/pdd/ for Pallet Defect Detection
+    > **NOTE:** This will start the pipeline.
+To view the inference stream on WebRTC, open a browser and navigate to http://<HOST_IP>:8889/pdd/ for Pallet Defect Detection

 8. Get the status of running pipeline instance(s):